Wearing a seat belt and exemptions

-Taking a few moments to use a seat belt correctly or fit a child restraint could help save lives and reduce injuries in the event of a collision.
+Taking a few moments to use a seat belt properly or fit a child restraint could help save lives and reduce injuries if a collision were to happen.
 Find out more about the law and your responsibilities as a driver on the link below.

 Wearing a seat belt on a minibus, bus or coach